 Accommodation is in nine comfortable en suite tents (including one family tent) with an open fronted living and dining area which also overlooks the waterhole.
 The swimming pool is a great place to cool off during the heat of the day when not out on game drives, and in the evenings, guests gather around the campfire to share stories of their day's adventure before dinner.
 Game activities include game drives in open 4x4 vehicles or guided walks.

-Hwange National Park itinerary suggestions
+Hwange National Park tour ideas

 Places & hotels on the map